 A new study taken from two leadership consultants shows that European executives are more productive than American executives because they take more vacations per year.

-The study came about after Jack Zenger and Joseph Folkman, the founding executives of leadership development consultancy Zenger/Folkman, were having trouble coordinating a summer meeting with an Amsterdam-based company due to the fact that all of their important executives were constantly on vacation.
+came about after Jack Zenger and Joseph Folkman, the founding executives of leadership development consultancy Zenger/Folkman, were having trouble coordinating a summer meeting with an Amsterdam-based company due to the fact that all of their important executives were constantly on vacation.

 They wanted to know how any company could operate effectively with numerous executives on paid leave.
 They asked the Amsterdam-based company’s’ VP of human resources how their business was able to operate so fluently.
 He responded: